 The Counseling Services staff all have extensive clinical experience working with college students.
 Counselors are available to help students resolve personal concerns that interfere with their academic progress, social development, and overall life satisfaction at Penn College.

 Short term individual counseling is offered to help students gain a deeper understanding of the sources of their difficulties.
 These insights are then translated into plans for action that the student can carry out in his/her daily life.

 Counselors also provide intervention and support designed to assist students who are experiencing academic difficulties in collaboration with the academic schools and other support services on campus to provide assistance to students.

 In some cases, a counselor may determine that the needs of a student would be best met through a community agency.
-Referrals are made when the student is in crisis, has a long-term problem, or can otherwise benefit from the resources of an outside agency.
+Referrals are made when the student is in crisis, has a chronic mental health problem, or can otherwise benefit from the resources of an outside agency.
 Counselors will assist students in obtaining such services, when appropriate.